Luzkix/Luzkix/README.md

-#**Hello everyone, welcome to my Green Fox Academy repository with various homeworks as i learned Java during Foundation and Orientation phases:**
+###**Hello everyone, welcome to my main repository with various exercises/homeworks as i learned especially Java during a year long Green Fox Academy Junior Developer Course**

-https://github.com/Luzkix/Luzkix - the repo contains week by week homeworks as i progressed throw the first 2 modules of Green Fox Academy Junior Developer Course

 #**In final Project phase it was all about teamwork and buildig a "big" Spring RESTful application, with many endpoints, a lot of logic and implementations of new technologies, and of course testing...a lot of testing...**